Grahp/Website/pages/Steno Editing Model.md

 Being in a mode adds context to every action you perform.
 This means you don't need to hold down a mod key, or add an additional prefix key to your actions, in order for them to be unique.

-With [steno](steno.md), you have over 24 million available strokes at any given time, this is more than enough.
+With [[Steno]], you have over 24 million available strokes at any given time, this is more than enough.
 Requiring an entire stroke or dedicated key to switch modes is a problem.

 ## Selection Mode